TilleyCodes/Planning_-_Design_Documentation/README.md

 Since users will be booking appointments and managing personal details, I need to make sure the system is secure and that only authorised users can access their own data by:

-- role base access control (RBAC): patients can only manage their own appointments, and doctor can only see their own schedule
+- role-base access control (RBAC): patients can only manage their own appointments, and doctor can only see their own schedule
-- limit login attempts: I will Express Rate Limit to block too many failed attempts
+- limit login attempts: I will use Express Rate Limit to block too many failed attempts
 - regular data backups: in case of system failure, backups will prevent data loss

 Tools and implementation: